HERC and COVID-19

 By measuring levels of antibodies over time within individuals and relating these changes to new infections within those individuals, the study will be able to assess whether and for how long antibodies protect against new infections.

 Koen Pouwels has been heavily involved in the design of this study and is performing a large part of the analyses together with Iryna Schlackow.
-Koen has also co-authored a recent paper on improving COVID-19 surveillance in long-term care.
+Koen has also co-authored recent papers on i) improving COVID-19 surveillance in long-term care (published in BMC Medicine), ii) 'SARS-CoV-2 antibody waning among healthcare workers (published in Clinical Infectious Diseases), iii) and the protective effect of antibodies against (symptomatic) SARS-CoV-2 infection among healthcare workers (published in New England Journal of Medicine).

 Study results are published on a weekly basis via these ONS pages